reedlabar/reeds_portfolio/README.md

 # Reed's Portfolio
-# Project 1:Salary Prediction Model((https://github.com/reedlabar/Salary-Predicition-Model)
+# Project 1: Salary Prediction Model (https://github.com/reedlabar/Salary-Predicition-Model)
 This is a project I did in my Master's program where I created a predictive regression model using past baseball metrics.